 8. Move the pantograph connector weldment so that the pivot bracket is located directly above the sawmill mast.
 Remove the four bolts and lock washers securing the top bellow mount plate to the sawmill mast assembly.
 Use the provided 1/2-13 x 1 1/2" hex head bolts and the existing lock washers to secure the pivot bracket to the mast.

-See Figure 3-14.
-Install the provided cord grips to the three brackets located on the pantograph assembly.
-Secure the cord grips with the conduit lock nuts as shown.
+See Figure 3-13.
+Install the provided strain relief assemblies to the pantograph assembly.